connexta/eve/client/components/README.md

 # Components

+## Banner

+Displays banner in the top screen.
+It contains Logo and Clocks.

 ## BuildStatus

 Displays the health of builds as reported by Jenkins and toggles between the health of the most recent build and the health of the 5 most recent builds.